 Talking to your health professional

-Before you start, talk to your health professional if:
+Before you start, talk to a specialist or health professional, like an occupational therapist (OT), if:

 you’re not sure about what exercises you can do